Taming the Virus: US Deaths Hit Lowest Level in 10 Months

 “What I’m afraid of is people believing this whole thing is over and you don’t have to worry about it any more,” Dean said.
 “I think complacency is our biggest threat right now.”

-California, the epicenter of the U.S. outbreak over the winter, logged 1,231 confirmed infections Wednesday, down from 40,000 at its peak.
+California, the epicenter of the U.S. outbreak over the winter, logged 1,231 new confirmed cases Wednesday, down from a peak of 40,000.
 Los Angeles County reported 18 deaths Tuesday, versus more than 200 a day in January.

 The improvement hasn’t been as dramatic everywhere.
-Michigan, which has reported the nation’s worst infection rate for weeks, is only now starting to see a decline in deaths.
-But over the past two weeks, cases plunged from an average of almost 4,860 a day to about 2,680 on Monday.
+Michigan, which for weeks has reported the nation’s worst infection rate, is only now starting to see a decline in mortality.
+But over the past two weeks, cases in the state plunged from a daily average of almost 4,860 to about 2,680 on Monday.

-“Every day we’re getting closer to putting this pandemic behind us," Gov. Gretchen Whitmer said.
+“Every day we’re getting closer to putting this pandemic behind us," Michigan Gov. Gretchen Whitmer said.

-In Kansas, the Amos Family Funeral Home & Crematory was swamped with COVID-19 victims at the height of the outbreak, seeing several a week.
-But it has now been weeks since it has handled one, said Parker Amos, president of the Kansas City-area business.
+In Kansas, the Amos Family Funeral Home & Crematory saw several COVID-19 victims at the height of the outbreak.
+But for weeks now it has handled one, said Parker Amos, president of the Kansas City-area business.

 “It is a huge relief,” he said.
 “Especially at the start of this, when we didn’t know exactly how bad this was or how bad this was going to get, it was scary being in this industry.”